CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 	5. Webpage: This directory can be hosted directly (in some machines with appropriate libs), without running setup.sh.

 	6.other_web_scraping_files: This directory contains the webscraping files specific for websites, Economic Times, India.com, News18 and The Hindu respectively.
 It also contains the whole webscraping documentation.

+**Note**: This branch can work as it's own stand alone application for google news scraping as well.